 prices available for an option, from all markets trading that option class.

 It assists customers in setting the terms of their orders and in monitoring

 how well their brokers execute their orders.
 Consolidated data also assist

 brokers and markets in providing the best execution possible for an order.

 Who makes up the OPRA committee?

-Current OPRA participants include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Inc., Chicago Board Options Exchange, Inc., EDGX Exchange, Inc., International Securities Exchange, LLC, ISE Gemini, LLC, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, NASDAQ Stock Market, LLC, NYSE MKT LLC, and NYSE Arca, Inc.
+Current OPRA participants include: BATS Exchange, Inc., BOX Options Exchange LLC, C2 Options Exchange, Inc., Chicago Board Options Exchange, Inc., EDGX Exchange, Inc., International Securities Exchange, LLC, ISE Gemini, LLC, ISE Mercury, Miami International Securities Exchange, LLC, NASDAQ OMX BX, Inc., NASDAQ OMX PHLX, LLC, NASDAQ Stock Market, LLC, NYSE MKT LLC, and NYSE Arca, Inc.

 The participants act as a policy committee composed of representatives

 from each participant exchange and they implement and, subject to Commission